AlessiaRinaldi/2D-plotter-manipulator/README.md

 Following the image processing, the Telegram bot proceeds to save a `.json` file in a common folder included in the Raspberry Pi memory, encapsulating the vectors that constitute the image.
 The file is then parsed by another `Python` script, which extracts vector points.
 Those are then individually communicated to the MSP432.

 The aforementioned communication between the two boards works via UART protocol, and upon receiving these points the MSP432 coordinates the movement of the servomotors to the specified position.

-Here is the working FSM that drives the communication between Raspberry and MSP432 and its actuation:

 ## Getting started